Seeking History Seeking History

 The United States and Spain each conducted their own investigations to understand what happened in the interim between the sinking and war, with Spain concluding that an internal explosion - likely from a coal bunker caused the sinking, with the US concluding that an external force, like a torpedo or mine was the cause.

 But do we know the actual cause of the explosion over 120 years later?
 Numerous investigations have been launched to uncover the true cause of the explosion, as the naval mine or torpedo narrative is greatly disputed.
 The initial US inquiry in 1898 used testimony from the surviving crew and wreck divers to conclude that the ship was struck by a naval mine that ignited its forward magazine, as many survivors reported hearing two explosions.
 But this study had detractors within the navy who argued that a coal fire was the cause.
 In 1911, the Maine was raised from Havana harbor in a large operation where she was studied before being sunk again.
 This investigation concluded that an external explosion had indeed caused damage to the Maine and likely detonated its powder magazine.
 This investigation also was able to recover most of the sailors who went down with the ship and intern them in the US national military cemetery, Arlington.
 However, in 1974 another investigation led by US Admiral Hyman Rickover using photographs and wreckage pieces, with a book being released of the Rickover team’s findings in 1976.
 This study concluded that the explosion was not caused by an external explosion, but instead was caused by an internal explosion due to a buildup of methane and other gasses produced by the US Navy’s switch over to a more volatile coal type, igniting the magazine.
-To further muddle to the investigation into the Maine’s sinking, National Geographic conducted an investigation of their own in 1998, using computer graphics for the first time.
-Their investigation was inconclusive, with differing opinions amongst the members even as to the cause.
+To further muddle the investigation into the Maine’s sinking, National Geographic conducted an investigation of their own in 1998, using computer graphics for the first time.
+Their investigation was inconclusive, with differing opinions amongst the members as to the cause.
 The NatGeo team concluded that a small mine COULD have caused the blast but that an explosion due to coal gas build up could also be the cause.
 In 2002, an investigation by the US television network, the Discovery Channel, concluded that a coal bunker fire and explosion was the cause, with a design flaw in the metal separating the coal bunker from the magazine showing that a fire could have penetrated the barrier and led to a massive explosion.

 The cause of the sinking of the Maine, whilst still disputed to this day, may never be fully known but the ship’s sinking and the American press’ sensationalism of the incident is absolutely a main cause of the Spanish-American war.
 Although ensuring protection of editorial integratory and news reporting is key in today’s 21st century America and the UK, looking back on the press’ actions around the Maine’s sinking and the subsequent US declaration of war provides us with one of history’s greatest example of government policy being affected by public sentiment and opinion being galvanized by a biased press.